juanjcsr/terraploy/README.md

 This project is **not** intended to be a production-ready pipeline but rather a proof of concept to demonstrate how to automate provision and deployment of applications to a Kubernetes cluster using GitOps.

-This pipeline is designed to be run in a local minikube cluster.
+This pipeline is designed to be run in a **local minikube cluster**.
 The pipeline provisions the infrastructure using Terraform and deploys the applications to the Kubernetes cluster using ArgoCD.

 The GitOps pipeline is designed to run only in the main branch of the repository.
 The pipeline is triggered by a change in the `/apps` or `/definition` directories in the GitOps repository.